jcroskery/dyndns/README.md

 # dyndns
-Dynamic DNS script using Cloudflare API
+Dynamic DNS using Cloudflare API
+There is a php version and a c version.